prebid/prebid.github.io/prebid-server/developers/add-a-module-go.md

 Refer [here](https://github.com/InteractiveAdvertisingBureau/openrtb/blob/master/OpenRTB%20v3.0%20FINAL.md#list--no-bid-reason-codes-) for a list of available No Bid Response Codes.

-3) To supply [analytics tags](/prebid-server/developers/module-atags.html) in the `BidderRequest` hook you would return:
+3) To supply [analytics tags](/prebid-server/developers/module-atags.html) in the `BidderRequest`, your hook implementation would return a hook result with analytics tags:
 ```
 import (
 	"context"